yohanmishkin/posted/README.md

 	- @Model
 	- @Subject

-* Can't chain methods on tokens, but can chain properties
+* Can't chain methods on tokens, but can chain properties (property chains are case insensitive)
 * Can't reference null properties on email model

 To configure Smtp host you'd like to use, simply add an entry to your config file like this: